Aloshi/EmulationStation/THEMES.md

 `<gameImagePos>` - two values for the position of the game art, in the form of `[x] [y]`, as a percentage.
 Default is `$infoWidth/2 $headerHeight`.

-`<gameImageSpace>` - Defines the border space between two images.
-Default is 0.01.

 `<gameImageDim>` - two values for the dimensions of the game art, in the form of `[width] [height]`, as a percentage of the screen.
 Default is `$infoWidth 0` (width fits within the info column).
 All images will be placed inside this box (below each other).
 Images will be centered horizontally inside the box and resized if they are too large for the specified with.
 If gameImageUpscale has been defined than smaller images will be upscale to the with defined for gameImageDim.
 If not all images fit inside the area it will start scrolling.

-`<gameImageUpscale>` - if present, game images smaller than the defined gameImageDim will be upscaled.

 `<gameImageOrigin>` - two values for the origin of the game art, in the form of `[x] [y]`, as a percentage.
 Default is `0.5 0` (top-center of the image).

 `<gameImageNotFound>` - path to the image to display if a game's image is missing. '.' and '~' are expanded.

+***Support for multiple images for one game:***

+`<gameImagesMulti>` - if present multiple images will be placed inside the rectangle defined by gameImagePos and gameImageDim.

+`<gameImagesSpace>` - Defines the border space between two images.
+Default is 0.01.

+`<gameImagesUpscale>` - if present, game images smaller than the defined gameImageDim will be upscaled.